surniaulula/wpsso-rrssb/readme.txt

 = 1.4.17-dev.4 =

-(2017/04/18) Updated all Pinterest option key prefixes from 'rp' to 'p' for WPSSO v3.41.0.
+(2017/04/18) Updated all Pinterest option key prefixes and added support for a new constant in WPSSO v3.41.0.

 = 1.4.16 =